KAIBOKAN!

 10 September 1944:

-CD-10 departs Manila for Moji with CD-20 and minesweeper W-21 escorting fleet convoy MAMO-03 consisting of GOKOKU, KAGU and KIBITSU MARUs.
+CD-10 departs Manila for Moji with CD-20 and minesweeper W-21 escorting fleet convoy MAMO-03, consisting of GOKOKU, KAGU and KIBITSU MARUs.

 11 September 1944:

 S China Sea.
 100 miles NE of the Paracel Islands.
 Convoy MAMO-03 joins fleet convoy HI-72 that departed Singapore on 6 September for Moji.
 HI-72 includes ASAKA, NANKAI, KIMIKAWA, RAKUYO, ZUIHO, KIBITSU and KACHIDOKI MARUs (ex-PRESIDENT HARRISON).
 HI-72 carries oil, drummed aviation gasoline, bauxite, mercury and rubber.
 RAKUYO MARU also carries 1,317 Allied POWs and KACHIDOKI MARU carries another 950 POWs.
-Destroyer SHIKANAMI and kaibokan MIKURA and KURAHASHI are in the escort.
+Destroyer SHIKINAMI and kaibokan HIRADO, MIKURA and KURAHASHI are in the escort.

 12 September 1944:

 240 miles south of Hong Kong.
-Just before 0700, SHIKANAMI is torpedoed by GROWLER and sinks at 18-16 N, 114-40 E. Eight officers and 120 men rescued by the MIKURA.
-At 2300, KACHIDOKI MARU is hit by USS PAMPANITO (SS-383) and sinks.
-More than 400 POWs perish.
-[1]
+Just before 0700, SHIKINAMI is torpedoed by USS GROWLER and sinks at 18-16 N, 114-40 E. Eight officers and 120 men rescued by MIKURA.
+At 2300, KACHIDOKI MARU carrying 487 IJA troops, 608 patients, gunners, ashes of 582 dead, 950 POWs and a cargo of 6,000-tons of bauxite, is hit by USS PAMPANITO (SS-383) and sinks.
+431 POWs perish as well as 45 other passengers and 12 crewmen.
+USS PAMPANITO also sinks ZUIHO MARU loaded with 8,000-tons of oil products, with no casualties.
+The Japanese rescue a few POWs from the two prison ships.
+The survivors are transferred to KIBITSU MARU and taken to Japan.

 15 September 1944:

-The remainder of the convoy arrives at Yulin, Hainan Island.
+At 1030 the remainder of the convoy arrives at Yulin, Hainan Island.

 16 September 1944: